cianeastwood/mvp/README.md

-# mvp
+# Minimim Volatility Portfolios
-A fast, flexible and self-maintaining real-time web application which calculates minimum volatility portfolios (MVPs) by optimally minimising historical portfolio volatility.
+A fast, flexible and self-maintaining real-time web application which calculates minimum volatility portfolios (MVPs).
+Historical portfolio volatility is optimally minimised to calculate the MVP.